BreadCircuses/Tech-Journal/README.md

     # crime_rate is a string, the crime rate of the city
     crime_rates.append(crime_rate)

-This is fascinating, kind of!

 *Monday, February 13th, 2017*

-Nice quote from Quora re.
-Data scientists: they “serve as the ambassador between the data and the company.”
+Nice quote from Quora re: data scientists.
+They “serve as the ambassador between the data and the company.”

-How do Data Scientists use statistics: https://www.quora.com/How-do-data-scientists-use-statistics
+How data scientists use statistics: https://www.quora.com/How-do-data-scientists-use-statistics

 Started following William Chen’s Storytelling with Statistics feed: